Uthrael Beoac and the Wind Thrones

 14. Beorning Graveyard: Half a mile from East Lake, 3rd age Beornings have been adding to a small graveyard in the boggy ground with simple marker stones.
 The valley is a dangerous place – a score of the kin of Beorn have been buried up here over the years, though many more than that have perished on the pilgrimage.
 Excavating the graves will reveal little of worth but will guarantee a death sentence from any Beornings who find out.
 A stone has been etched in Westron to proclaim that “Hermuval lies here”.
 Dig him up out of the wet ground and the well preserved corpse will suddenly animate and choke the first person it can get its hands into whilst laughing hideously.
 Jump scares, sanity loss, throat damage and a minor magic torc of Bardic enhancement can be gained here.

 16. Ominous Sinkhole: When excess melt and rain water from the eastern Uthrael Beoac overflows the lakes, it finds its way in here: A 20 yard wide gaping hole in the ground.
 The edges most of the way around are either slippery limestone or deceptive grassy overhangs.
 A fall from the surface is a straight drop of 80 yards to where the sinkhole inclines slightly.
 Dropping a rock results in an impact and then a splash after a short interval.
 There is a way to scramble and then climb down on the western flank.
 Make two very difficult Climb rolls.
 Rope will be invaluable here.
 Dripping water echoes in this cold pit.
-The wet hole inclines to the west and shortly after there is a deep dark lake 100 yards underground.
+The wet hole inclines to the east and shortly after there is a deep dark lake 100 yards underground.
 This in turn spills over into an ominous looking funnel and yet more precipitous descents.
 It leads deep into the bowels of the Ered Mithrin, through caverns infested with Vault Shrikes and Slign and ultimately (beyond the scope of this campaign) to the Underdeeps.
 Few will venture that far…

-A Kraken, or Watcher in the Water, has wriggled its way from the Underdeeps up into the slimy lake, drawn by the emanations of the Shard.
+A Kraken, or Watcher in the Water, has wriggled its way up from the Underdeeps into the slimy lake, drawn by the emanations of the Shard.
 Manipulation of the Wind Thrones may draw the Watcher up to ground level and/or shift its abode to one of the surface lakes.
 Even the Werewolves do not know about the Watcher, but rightly suspect something may be down there- they are wary around the Sinkhole.
 The Elf Delucardh stays well away from the hole as he saw the Watcher emerge and take a Warg one moonlit night.

 17. Cliff Tombs: The walls at this end of the valley, both north and south, are dotted with dozens of small holes or notches with sealed doors.
 These are cliff tombs, made from existing caves or cut out of the mountain.
 Some burrow deep into the rock but most go only a few yards.
 Those that haven’t been looted contain the mummified bodies of the Edain, some of which will either animate with lethal intent and/or are haunted by Wights.
 Tombs for richer folk were made higher up the cliff face.
 Without a scaffold or ladders, several climbing rolls will be needed.
 A few of these cliff tombs contain parchments describing the operation of the Wind Thrones as well as crystals used by the deceased to channel the power of the Sun Circle.